mobify/workshop--adaptivejs-site-1x/README.md

 5. Open the file `_components.scss` found under **/assets/styles**

-6. Add the `_button scss` file to the list of components
+6. Add the `_button.scss` file to the list of components

     ```SCSS
     // Project Components